Table of contents

 โ€

 Who should not choose Redacto?
-If your primary problem is a global multi-regulation privacy program with deep GDPR, CCPA, LGPD, and regional templates out of the box, a global incumbent may be a better first fit.
+If the primary need is a global multi-regulation privacy suite with deep GDPR, CCPA, LGPD, and regional templates out of the box, a global incumbent may be the better first fit.
 Redacto is India/DPDPA-first by design.

-A competitor-wins scenario is clear: a multinational privacy office that already runs OneTrust globally may prefer to extend that stack rather than introduce an India-first platform.
-A BFSI, healthcare, or pharma team preparing for DPDP evidence in India may find a focused DPDPA platform easier to operationalise.
+A competitor-wins scenario is clear: a multinational privacy office already standardised on OneTrust globally may prefer extending that stack.
+An Indian BFSI, healthcare, pharma, telecom, ecommerce, or adtech team preparing for DPDP evidence may want a focused DPDPA operating layer.

 What generic DPOaaS pages miss for India